 Talk to your web developer if you don’t understand these things and get them to help.

-What if I told you that Google would demote your website in their search rankings if you don’t offer customers a mobile-friendly version of your website?
+What if I told you Google would demote your website in their search rankings if you don’t offer customers a mobile-friendly version of your website?

 (Basically the Google algorithm displays the ‘best’ pages first)

 Well, they have.